goodyduru/goodyduru.github.io/_posts/2022-07-07-building-oauth.md

         access_token = jwt.encode(payload, settings.SECRET_KEY)
         return JsonResponse({"access_token": access_token})
 ```
 The above implementation uses **JWT** to generate the token.
-Note that other kinds of tokens can be used in your implementation.
+Other kinds of tokens can be used in your implementation.

 #### Using The Access Token
 The client can now use the access token to carry out requests to the **resource server** as if it's the user.
 For example, it can use it to get the user's profile information (this is what the sign in buttons you see do), it could carry out actions on the **resource server** on behalf of the user e.t.c.